leroyleejh/aws-cli-switchrole/README.md

 aws s3 ls --profile dev
 ```

-And using the switchrole script will require you to enter only once every 8hrs
+And using the switchrole script will require you to enter only once every 8hrs<br/>
+Use the correct switchrole file
 ```
 sh switchrole.sh
+sh switchrole-with-mfa.sh
 aws s3 ls --profile mfa
 ```